-At Greenvale School we have a primary responsibility for the care, welfare and safety of all pupils in our charge.
-In some cases, this includes students that are 18 or over. (appendix 3).
-We are committed to practice that protects children and adults from harm.
-Greenvale School staff are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
+At we have a primary responsibility for the care, welfare and safety of all pupils in our charge.
+We are committed to practice that protects children from harm.
+At Greenvale School staff are advised to maintain an attitude of 'it could happen here' as far as safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interest of the child.